When MVVM Goes Wrong in SwiftUI

 #A Better Role for the ViewModel

-A SwiftUI ViewModel is most useful when it prepares state for the view and maps application outputs into renderable state.
+A SwiftUI ViewModel is most useful when it prepares state for the view and maps use case results into renderable state.

 @MainActor